Can Therapy Help My Depression And Lashing Out?

 Takeaway

-A person living with angry depression may live with typical depressive symptoms, as well as feelings of intense anger that can be focused on external or internal targets.
+A person living with angry depression may experience typical depressive symptoms, as well as feelings of intense anger that can be focused on external or internal targets.
 Causes of angry depression can include a combination of environmental, psychological, and biological factors.
 As angry depression can negatively impact relationships, careers, and general mental health, it can be crucial to seek treatment.
 In general, therapy can be one of the best treatment options, and those with angry depression may choose to connect with a local therapist or attend online sessions.

 Learn to separate anger from behavior